-This article was written by Brianna Bruinooge, RD, LD, CPT
+This article was written by Brianna Bruinooge, RD, LD, CSSD

 What you eat on a day-to-day basis affects muscle strength and recovery.
 Twenty-four hours after a tough climbing day, you are still burning calories from your exercise.
 This post-exercise metabolism boost happens with strength training and high intensity interval training (HIIT) exercises.
 This is because your body is trying to return to its original state pre-exercise.
 During this time, it is so important to help your muscles recover.